 We spoke to Jeremy Padgett (Padgett Motor Engineers), a close contact of ours, regarding this immaculate car.
 Whilst working on the car he told us that the car is fantastic to drive, an opinion shared by ourselves and the current collection.

 The Detailing Package Used On This “Grand Old Lady”

-The paint was then cleansed of oils and re-inspected.
-We then used a Polymer sealant to lock in the good work and protect the paint against day to day contaminations.
+- The paint was then cleansed of oils and re-inspected.
+To finish off a Polymer sealant was used to lock in the good work and protect the paint against day to day contaminations.
 IGL wax was then used on-top for a long lasting deep gloss.

-A full engine bay detail was also undertaken, dressing rubbers and plastics along the way to show off the hard work of the mechanics.
+- A full engine bay detail was also undertaken, together with the full dressing of the rubbers and plastics to show off the hard work of the mechanics.